Hideki Matsuyama wins the 2021 Masters, becoming first Japanese man to win golf major - KTVZ

 Justin Rose’s brilliant opening round stole the headlines on Thursday — but Matsuyama was just a few shots behind.

-Friday was a tough day with the winds swirling and the greens fast, but on Saturday, the Japanese golfer put his peddle to the metal.
+Friday was a tough day with the winds swirling and the greens fast, but on Saturday, the Japanese golfer put his pedal to the metal.

 With Rose stuttering, inclement weather forced play to be stopped for about an hour, after which Matsuyama hit his straps.